-- (k) Where synchronisation is time limited, the small power station must be disconnected by an independent timer - (I) Generating units that are only operated in parallel with the distribution system during rapid bumpless transfer must be protected by an independent timer that will disconnect the generating unit from the distribution system if the bumpless transfer is not successfully completed.
+- of their protection, except where the auxiliary supply is duplicated in which case the failure may be alarmed in accordance with clause 3.4.12. - (k) Where synchronisation is time limited, the small power station must be disconnected by an independent timer - Generating units that are only operated in parallel with the distribution system (I) during rapid bumpless transfer must be protected by an independent timer that will disconnect the generating unit from the distribution system if the bumpless transfer is not successfully completed.
 Automatic transfer switches must comply with AS 60947.6.2 (2004).
-For the avoidance of doubt, generating units covered by this clause need not comply with subclauses (f) to (k) of this clause 3.4.10.1.

-NOTE:The above exemption from subclauses (f) to (k) of clause 3.4.10.1 recognises that the rapid bumpless transfer will be completed or the generating unit will be disconnected by the disconnection timer before other protection schemes operate.
-Protection of the generating unit when it is not operating in parallel with the distribution system is at the discretion of the Generator.

-- (m) For an inverter connected generating system with an aggregate rated capacity less than 200 kVA, the Network Service Provider may accept protection functions that respond to quantities measured at other locations within the Generator's facility provided that these protection arrangements: - 1. are consistent with any guideline developed by the Network Service Provider; and - 2. do not reduce the ability to maintain power system security.
+For the avoidance of doubt, generating units covered by this clause need not comply with subclauses (f) to (k) of this clause 3.4.10.1. - NOTE: The above exemption from subclauses (f) to (k) of clause 3.4.10.1 recognises that the rapid bumpless transfer will be completed or the generating unit will be disconnected by the disconnection timer before other protection schemes operate.
+Protection of the generating unit when it is not operating in parallel with the distribution system is at the discretion of the Generator. - For an inverter connected generating system with an aggregate rated capacity less than 200 kVA, the Network Service Provider may accept protection functions that respond to quantities measured at other locations within the Generator's facility provided that these protection arrangements: - 1. are consistent with any guideline developed by the Network Service Provider, - 2. do not reduce the ability to maintain power system security.